• Skip to primary navigation

 Here are some reasons why you need this blackberry strawberry banana smoothie recipe in your life:

-Healthy - this smoothie is super healthy, it's made with all natural ingredients with lots of the nutrients and vitamins you need.
+Healthy - this smoothie is super healthy, it's made with all natural ingredients with lots of the nutrients and vitamins you need to contribute towards a healthy lifestyle.

 Easy - what's easier than throwing everything into a blender and whizzing it up?
 A super simple tasty breakfast or midday snack.